Kahmori/Wizard/readme.md

 2. All logos - except royal-caribbean - seem to be lighter in comparison with the mentioned exception.
 But as long as i tried to change it by code, it didn't work.

+3. I undertood wrongly that Tiny Slider JS Library was optional, so I didn't use as long as i didn't find it necessary.
+As that was a simple implementation it went fastly well.
+Still, i would like to apologize for this misunderstanding.

-3. Finally, i would like to let an observation since there is a peculiar alignment that make me uncomfortable.
+4. Finally, i would like to let an observation since there is a peculiar alignment that make me uncomfortable.
 I am not sure if that was on purpose, therefore I thought it would be worth to mention.
 Important to highliht that the project is just as the design.

 ##